-- The extent to which the worker's work is controlled by the alleged employer; - The extent to which the worker uses entrepreneurial initiative, judgment, or foresight; - Whether and to what extent the worker has any investment in facilities, equipment, and supplies; - Whether and to what extent the worker has opportunities for profit or loss; - Whether the relationship is permanent or temporary and whether it is indefinite or for a specified duration - Whether and to what extent the work is an integral part of alleged employer's business.
+- The extent to which the worker's work is controlled by the employer - The extent to which the worker uses entrepreneurial initiative, judgment or foresight - Whether and to what extent the worker has any investment in facilities, equipment and supplies - Whether and to what extent the worker has opportunities for profit or loss - Whether the relationship is permanent or temporary and whether it is indefinite or for a specified duration - Whether and to what extent the work is an integral part of the employer's business

-In assessing a particular arrangement, decision-makers consider whether a contractor's work is the same as that done by acknowledged employees, and whether the training, supervision, and oversight exercised over the contractor are the same as those for acknowledged employees.
+In assessing a particular arrangement, decision-makers consider whether a contractor's work is the same as that done by acknowledged employees, and whether the training, supervision and oversight exercised over the contractor are the same as those for acknowledged employees.
 Other pertinent questions might involve whether the alleged employer finances or underwrites the contractor's business purchases.

-Whether there is a written agreement characterizing the relationship as one of an independent-contractor is also relevant.
-However, the existence of an independent-contractor agreement standing alone does not guarantee that this status will be found to exist.
+Whether there is a written agreement characterizing the relationship as one of an independent contractor also is relevant.
+However, the existence of an independent contractor agreement standing alone does not guarantee that this status will be found to exist.

-The ultimate determination depends on whether all of the relevant considerations, taken together, reveal that the worker is economically dependent upon the organization for his livelihood and therefore an "employee" instead of a contractor.
+The ultimate determination depends on whether all of the relevant considerations, taken together, reveal that the worker is economically dependent on the organization for his livelihood and therefore is an employee instead of a contractor.

-In the current legal climate, the best advice for employers is to evaluate whether management can defend treating "contract" workers as being non-employees.
+In the current legal climate, the best advice for employers is to evaluate whether management can defend treating contract workers as being nonemployees.
 When there is any doubt, employers should treat the worker as an employee.
 This conservative approach will avoid payment of professional fees to defend the classification and eliminate the risk of having penalties assessed because the relationship was misclassified under one of the applicable laws.